davebdev/project01/README.md

 - give user number of options left
 - Get points for shorter word, ~~but steal points if won on longer word~~
 - Instructions appear at beginning
+- Difficulty setting:
+    - three strikes system for letter guessing
+    - no hints